 So-called zoonotic viruses have caused epidemics and pandemics in humans for centuries.
 This is exactly what is occurring today with the COVID-19 pandemic: the novel coronavirus responsible for this disease — SARS-CoV-2 — emerged from an animal species, although exactly which species is uncertain.

 Therefore, a key question is whether we can predict which animal or which virus group will most likely cause the next pandemic?
 This has led researchers to attempt “zoonotic risk prediction,” in which they attempt to determine which virus families and host groups are most likely to carry potential zoonotic and/or pandemic viruses.

 Dr. Wille and her colleagues identify several key problems with zoonotic risk prediction attempts.

 First, they’re based on tiny data sets.
 Despite decades of work, we have probably identified less than 0.001% of all viruses, even from the mammalian species from which the next pandemic virus will likely emerge.

-Reference: “How accurately can we assess zoonotic risk?” by Wille M, Geoghegan JL, Holmes EC, 20 April 2021, PLOS Biology.
+Reference: “How accurately can we assess zoonotic risk?” by Michelle Wille, Jemma L. Geoghegan and Edward C. Holmes, 20 April 2021, PLOS Biology.

 Funding: E.C.H. is funded by an Australian Research Council Australian Laureate Fellowship (FL170100022).
 M.W. is supported by an Australian Research Council Discovery Early Career Researcher Award (DE200100977).
 The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.